juandavidzuluaga/doc-otobo-admin/content/processes-automation/process-management.rst

 1. Click on the *Create New Process* button in the left sidebar.
 2. Fill in the required fields.
 3. Click on the *Save* button.
-4. Add activities, user task activity dialogs, sequence flows and sequence flow actions.
+4. Add activities, activity dialogs, sequence flows and sequence flow actions.
 5. Set *State* to *Active*.
 6. Deploy all processes.